ECronin1973/Applied_Statistics_MyWork/README.md

  # Project 2024/2025 Applied Statistics

- ### PlantGrowth Analysis
+ ## PlantGrowth Analysis

  ### Overview

- This project analyzes the PlantGrowth dataset from Vicent Arel-Bundocks Rdatasets page.
-The dataset contains two main variables: a treatment group and the weight of plants within those groups
+ This project analyzes the PlantGrowth dataset from Vicent Arel-Bundock's Rdatasets page.
+The dataset contains two main variables: a treatment group and the weight of plants within those groups.
+The project objective is to perform t-tests and ANOVA on this dataset while describing the dataset and explaining the work.

+### Objectives

+ - Download and Save the Dataset: Download the dataset from Vicent Arel-Bundock's Rdatasets page and save it to your repository.

+ - Describe the Dataset: Load the dataset into a pandas DataFrame and provide a detailed description in your notebook.
+This includes summarizing the dataset, displaying the first few rows, and providing statistical information about the variables.

+ - Describe the t-test: Explain what a t-test is, how it works, and what the assumptions are.

+ - Perform a t-test: Conduct a t-test to determine whether there is a significant difference between the two treatment groups trt1 and trt2.

+ - Perform ANOVA: Conduct an ANOVA to determine whether there is a significant difference between the three treatment groups ctrl, trt1, and trt2.

+ - Explain the Use of ANOVA: Discuss why it is more appropriate to apply ANOVA rather than several t-tests when analyzing more than two groups.

- ## Step 1.
-Download and Save the Dataset:
+ ## 1. Download and Save the Dataset:

  The dataset was downloaded from [Vicent Arel-Bundocks Rdatasets page](https://vincentarelbundock.github.io/Rdatasets/datasets.html) and saved to the repository.
 The following code was used to complete this task: